iTareQ-01/IoT_Proj/README.md

 # IoT_Proj
-Smart Bins using MQTT, Algorithm used in Model Based Reinforcement Learning.
+Smart Bins using MQTT, Algorithm used is Model Based Reinforcement Learning.